Maliseni1/ChizaLabs/README.md

 ### PhotoGen
 AI-powered tool for generating images from text prompts.

+### Audire
+An offline mobile application that turns any file to audio.

 ### Resumind AI
 Coming soon - An AI-powered resume builder.